Cat Chat: Dr. Boyle Answers Curious Kitty Questions

 Annual exams (We recommend semi-annual exams for senior pets over the age of seven) are extremely important for all species—but especially cats.
 Cats are masters at masking disease and pain until it is very advanced.
 Our veterinarians are very skilled at picking up early signs of disease; we can recommend monitoring lab work to keep your kitty happy and healthy for as long as possible.

 For our more anxious feline friends that get stressed at exam time, we have a solution for you too!
-Leesburg Veterinary Hospital is proud to be working on becoming a Fear Free Practice.
+Leesburg Veterinary Hospital is proud be a Fear Free and Feline-Friendly Practice.
 This means we’re implementing methods and protocols that reduce stress or remove anxiety triggers, which creates an experience that is rewarding and safer for all involved.

-Watch below as Dr. Boyle (Who just completed her Fear Free Certification!) gives her tips for reducing anxiety before, during, and after your cat’s exam.
+Watch below as Dr. Boyle gives her tips for reducing anxiety before, during, and after your cat’s exam.